-For a while there we were starting to think maybe we’d used up our quota of summer heat for the year but thankfully that lovely warm sunshine is back.
+As the sun finally makes an appearance a lot of us will be taking full advantage and heading towards the coast.
 And as we all head to the beach to soak up the rays and cool down in the sea it’s worth keeping in mind that we still have to be smart around water.
-And cold water shock is one of those little known hazards that can really put you in danger and is definitely worth knowing more about.
+Cold water shock is one of those little known hazards that can really put you in danger and is definitely worth knowing more about.

 Some things like big waves rocking in or a storm cloud bank forming on the horizon can be obvious indicators of tricky and changeable conditions.
 But others like cold water shock can be much less obvious but pose a very real danger.
 And cold water shock is one hazard many people just don’t know much about.

 What is Cold water shock?

 The textbook definition is ‘the sudden lowering of skin temperature on immersion in cold water’.
 Doesn’t sound too bad?
 That’s just jumping in the water, right?
 Well, if you’ve been soaking up the heat all day and your body isn’t use to cold water, aside from being struck by lightning, cold water shock is one of the biggest jolts your body can experience.

 Here’s what’s happening to your body

 First, closure of the blood vessels in the skin means increased resistance to blood flow.
 The heart then has to work much harder and your blood pressure increases.
 At the same time there is a “gasp” response which can result in water being breathed rather than air.
 At the same time, breathing rate increase dramatically.
 All these responses contribute to a feeling of panic.
 And panic in water is something that leads to seriously poor decisions.